Learn to Conquer the Fear & Stop Being Afraid

 To deal with fear, ask who the fear belongs to and decide that you are ready to let go of everything that created it.
 The choice to let go is what creates change.

-When you’re offered an opportunity that seems scary, ask yourself what the scariest thing that could actually happen to you if you choose to accept that offer is.
+When you’re offered an opportunity that seems scary, ask yourself what is the scariest thing that could actually happen to you if you choose to accept that offer.

 You’ll find that no terrible thoughts come to mind, and the fear that used to seem so big and paralyzing becomes small and powerless.